 - Your use of the program signifies Your acceptance of this User Agreement

 - We shall be entitled to transfer Our rights and/or obligations under this User Agreement to another party.
 You may not assign or transfer any of Your rights or obligations under this agreement without Our prior written consent which may be given or withheld in Our absolute discretion.

 - Any provision of this agreement that is prohibited or unenforceable in any jurisdiction is ineffective as to that jurisdiction to the extent of the prohibition or unenforceability.
 That does not invalidate the remaining provisions of this agreement nor affect the validity or enforceability of that provision in any other jurisdiction.

-- This agreement is governed by the laws of Queensland, Australia and the United Kingdom.
-Each party submits to the nonexclusive jurisdiction of courts exercising jurisdiction there in connection with this agreement.
+- This agreement is governed by the laws of the United Kingdom.
+Each party submits to the nonexclusive jurisdiction of courts exercising jurisdiction there in connection with this User Agreement.